bvschwartz/cvs2rac/README.md

 Converts a Concept2 CRASH-B heat sheet and generates .rac files
 ===============================================================

+We used this program with the  spreadsheet generated from regatta central to build out all the .rac files needed for the PIRC on 2/9/2016.

+The .rac files can be opened directly into the Concept2 Venue Race Application.

 This program does not set up lane assignments.
 You need to set up all the heats and lanes in a spreadsheet.
 This program will then generate all the .rac files needed to run the race

+You'll need a Unix box (Mac or Linux) running Node to use it.
+Ask your friendly neighborhood techie.

 Install and Run
 ---------------